 - notify TSN AF if port management information has changed that TSN AF has subscribed for.

-Exchange of bridge management information between TSN AF and NW-TT is initiated by NW-TT to:
+Exchange of user palne node management information between TSN AF and NW-TT is initiated by NW-TT to:

-- notify TSN AF or NEF if bridge management information has changed that TSN AF or NEF has subscribed for.
+- notify TSN AF or NEF if user palne node management information has changed that TSN AF or NEF has subscribed for.

 Exchange of port management information is initiated by DS-TT to: